juamiso/ANT_BMS/README.md

 #Description
+UPDATE: Branched to influxdb

+The control has been simplified and runs only in two python scripts.
+Iobroker is not longer needed.
+Also no ADC converter needed, just RS485 to command to the bidirectional inverter to charge/discharge the battery.

+See commit comments for more information

+Original description:

 This is a set of python scripts used for controlling a DIY battery storage for a Photovoltaic based system.
 Two python scripts plus a iobroker installation on a